 OFFERINGS

 As a full spectrum doula I support people across the breadth of the childbearing years - from abortion to pre-natal and birth support to loss - from miscarriage to stillbirth.
-I am now also offering peer support weaving in my passion for sexual education, relationship styles, co-parenting experiences, years as a folk herbalist and organic gardener, and most recently (as of 2023-2024) training as a community grief ritual tender.
+I also offer in person and virtual peer support sessions weaving in my education, work, and life experiences from: public education, academic research, sexuality, grief, communication, relationship styles, feminism, the gendered care gap, co-parenting, folk and clinical herbalism, organic farming and permaculture, the hippie to alt-right pipeline, my training as a community grief ritual tender- to name a few.

 I look forward to hearing from you!